-(2) An airport operator who fails to notify the authority or other party concerned of a threat under regulation 31 commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to a term of imprisonment for a term not exceeding two years or both.
+(2) An airport operator who fails to notify the authority or other party concerned of a threat under regulation 31 and 32 commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to a term of imprisonment not exceeding seven years, or both.

-65. Offences committed on board aircraft.
+67. Offences committed on board aircraft

-(1) A person who, on board a civil aircraft-
+A person who, on board a civil aircraft-

-- (a) assaults, harasses, intimidates or threatens a crew member or passenger whether physically or verbally, if the act interferes with the performance of or lessens the ability of the crew member to perform his or her duties; - (b) disobeys a lawful instruction given by the aircraft commander or on behalf of the aircraft commander by a crew member, for the purpose of ensuring the safety of the aircraft or of any person or property on board or for the purpose of maintaining good order and discipline on board; - (c) unlawfully seizes an aircraft in flight or on the ground; or - (d) uses an aircraft for the purpose of causing death, serious bodily injury, or serious damage to property or the environment, commits an offence and is liable, on conviction, to a fine not exceeding seventy two currency points or to a term of imprisonment for a term not exceeding three years, or both.
+- (a) assaults, harasses, intimidates or threatens a crew member or passenger whether physically or verbally, if the act interferes with the performance of or lessens the ability of the crew member to perform his or her duties; - (b) disobeys a lawful instruction given by the aircraft Pilot-incommand or on behalf of the aircraft Plot-in-command by a crew member, for the purpose of ensuring the safety of the aircraft or of any person or property on board or for the purpose of maintaining good order and discipline on board; - (c) unlawfully seizes an aircraft in flight or on the ground; - (d) uses an aircraft for the purpose of causing death, serious bodily injury, or serious damage to property or the environment; - (e) commits an act of violence against a person on board an aircraft in flight, if that act is likely to endanger the safety of that aircraft; or commits an offence and is liable, on conviction, to a fine not exceeding one hundred seventy five currency points or to a term of imprisonment not exceeding six years.